-Healthy, glowing skin isn’t just about having a cabinet full of fancy products.
-In reality, the secret to great skin lies in your daily habits, the small, consistent actions you take morning and night.
+Comfortable, glowing skin isn’t just about having a cabinet full of fancy products.
+In reality, the foundation for comfortable skin lies in your daily habits, the small, consistent actions you take morning and night.
 While choosing the right ingredients is important, the way you use your products and how you treat your skin every day can make an even bigger difference.

 Why Daily Habits Matter More Than Occasional Treatments